AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getReactionRates([index])
-   :module: roadrunner
+   :module: RoadRunner

-   Returns a vector of reaction rates (reaction velocity) for the current state of the model.
+   Return a vector of reaction rates (reaction velocity) for the current state of the model.
 The order of reaction rates is given by the order of Ids returned by getReactionIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.